ODonnchadha/react-18-managing-state/README.md

             };
             const [status, setStatus] = useState(STATUS.IDLE);
         ```
-    - Pass down well-named functions to children to assist in encamsulating state management.
+    - Pass down well-named functions to children to assist in encapsulating state management.
         - Passing functions down instead of the raw setter protects the state;
         - Principle of least privilege: Components should only be provided what they need.
     - State ENUMs versus Finite State Machine::